nebula-plugins/nebula-release-plugin/README.md

 * *bump the major number*: `./gradlew <snapshot|devSnapshot|candidate|final> -Prelease.scope=major`
 * *bump the patch number*: `./gradlew <snapshot|devSnapshot|candidate|final> -Prelease.scope=patch`

+# Overriding version from the command line

+To set the version from the command line, set the release.version system property:

+    ./gradlew -Prelease.version=1.2.3 release

 # Caveats

 ### First release with this plugin